 The ruins of this 13th Century castle, dominate the surrounding landscape.
 The courtyard is open to the public all year round, and the tower house is open every day from the 1st April to 30th September, 9:30am – 6:30pm.
 The views from the tower are spectacular.
 Entry is free.
 Go to Skipness Castle page.

-Skipness Estate’s latest development is a new smokehouse, built for Creelers (of Arran and Edinburgh fame), on the site of the old estate workshop.
-Creelers is also run by the family and the new smokehouse will become the home for all their smoked products when they move production here in 2016.
-They plan to provide tours of the smokehouse and you will be able to buy smoked goods from their shop.
+Skipness Estate’s latest development is a new smokehouse, built for Creelers (of Arran and Edinburgh fame) on the site of the old estate workshop.
+Skipness Smokehouse is now home for all their smoked and pre-cooked seafood products, they provide tours of the smokehouse and you can buy smoked goods directly from their shop.
 For more information, and to order delicious smoked fish right now, visit the Creelers website.

 St Brendan’s church lies at the far end of the village, just before the humpback bridge over Skipness River.
 The church was designed by Bertram Vaughan Johnson and built in 1896-7.
 It is a small country church with walls of local grey stone with red sandstone margins.
 The east gable is ornamented with a small Celtic cross.
 The lancet windows have leaded lights.
 The interior is simple with a open timber roof.
 One of the stained glass windows features Celtic interlacing designed by R C Graham of Skipness and made by Powell & Co, 1897.
 There is a regular Sunday morning service.